devuri/wpframework/docs/src/guide/installation.md

 Configure your web server (Apache, Nginx, etc.) to serve the `public` directory of your Raydium project as the web root.
 This setup ensures that the web server correctly serves the WordPress site managed by Raydium.

+> [!TIP]
-For Apache, ensure you have an `.htaccess` file within the `public` directory with the necessary rewrite rules.
+> For Apache, ensure you have an `.htaccess` file within the `public` directory with the necessary rewrite rules.
 For Nginx, configure your site's server block to point the root to the `public` directory.

 #### Local Server Setup